-Since its inception in the early 1950's, the Division of Biology and Medicine (DBM) of the Atomic Energy Commission had considered research with plants essential to its mission.
+Since its inception in the early 1950s, the Division of Biology and Medicine (DBM) of the Atomic Energy Commission considered research with plants essential to its mission.
 However, it became clear that the plant research programs of AEC (and elsewhere) were lagging behind those in other scientific areas.
 In 1959, a select committee of plant biologists was convened to review the plant research programs supported by DBM.
 It concluded that plant sciences in the United States were not in a healthy state and that the obvious deficiencies noted in DBM's program would be difficult to overcome because they were a reflection of the general situation.
 The committee recommended that on-site programs, for example at Brookhaven National Laboratory, should be expanded and that a new, broadly based program should be initiated at one or more universities where student interest in plant research could be fostered.
 A second ad hoc committee was convened in the fall of 1961 to deal with the latter recommendation.

-In addition to concurring with the finding that a university-based program was needed, the second group also established guidelines for the selection of a university where an interdisciplinary research and training program in the plant sciences could be established by AEC.
-The committee suggested that the university selected should (a) have a demonstrated interest in plant sciences and radiation biology and a strong graduate program; (b) be closely associated with a land-grant college; (c) not have rigidly established departmental lines which would tend to restrict cooperative projects; (d) be willing to grant academic tenure appointments to senior staff; and several other administrative criteria.
+In addition to concurring with the finding that a university-based program was needed, the second group also established guidelines for the selection of a university where an interdisciplinary research and training program in the plant sciences should be established by AEC.
+The committee suggested that the university selected should (a) have a demonstrated interest in plant sciences and radiation biology and a strong graduate program; (b) be closely associated with a land grant college; (c) not have rigidly established departmental lines which would tend to restrict cooperative projects; (d) be willing to grant academic tenure appointments to senior staff; and several other administrative criteria.
 The recommendations for establishing a university-based program that would be firmly integrated with the rest of the university and the criteria for its selection were endorsed by the standing Advisory Committee of DBM in the summer of 1962.

 Staff members of the Division subsequently identified and evaluated 42 universities for their breadth and depth in plant sciences and reduced the number of institutions to fifteen.
-After further study, four of these - the Universities of Illinois, Minnesota and Wisconsin, and Michigan State University - were selected for site visits.
+After further study, four of these-the Universities of Illinois, Minnesota and Wisconsin, and Michigan State University-were selected for site visits.
 On the basis of these visits, during which extensive discussions were held with faculty members and administrators, Michigan State University was considered to have best met all criteria and was invited to submit a proposal.
 DBM determined that the proposal by Michigan State University was scientifically sound.
 The recommendation for initiating a multidisciplinary research and training program in the plant sciences relevant to AEC interests was approved by the Commissioners of the AEC and later by the Congressional Joint Committee on Atomic Energy.
 Based on this, the necessary funds were allocated to this program within the AEC budget, and a contract between AEC and the University was signed on March 6, 1964.

-This contract provided for a comprehensive research program in plant biology and related education and training at the graduate and postgraduate levels.
-The program was to draw strongly on related disciplines such as biochemistry, biophysics, genetics, microbiology and others as the need might be determined; it also provided for the construction of a building to house the new facility.
-Over the past years, other centers for plant research have been created, e.g. the Complex Carbohydrate Center at the University of Georgia, Athens, and the Plant Gene Expression Center of the U.S.D.A. and the University of California-Berkeley at Albany.
-However, it is important to recognize that AEC was the first agency to take a major step in this direction.
+The contract provided for a comprehensive research program in plant biology and related education and training at the graduate and postgraduate levels.
+The program was to draw strongly on related disciplines such as biochemistry, biophysics, genetics, microbiology, and others, as the need might be determined; it also provided for the construction of a building to house the new facility.
+Over the past years, other centers for plant research have been created, e.g., the Complex Carbohydrate Center at the University of Georgia,